 Lucrecia Pérez was the first Dominican woman who lost her life in the nineties in Spain in the hands of neo-Nazis.
 It’s estimated that in Spain, there are more than 10 groups of skinheads, nationalists and dangerously organized.

+Three Colombians were brutally beaten in Spain, one of the most civic and developed countries in the world.
+In Spain the majority of victims are Colombians.
 "People like you are not welcome here, what we did with you we will do against the others", said the attackers who beat Victor Sánchez in the film “Hostility towards Colombians” hosted by Séptimo Día, the last month.

 Victor Sánchez, a Colombian journalist was beaten by skinheads on May 6, 2006.
 "When I was doing an interview, 200 boys armed with sticks, bottles, glasses, with everything they could find in their path appeared.
 When I was on the floor, I clung to a Rosary that my aunt gave me in Cartagena and I thought they were going to kill me.
 Suddenly a Spanish taxi driver, like a guardian angel told them "¿Fucking bastards, why are you hitting him?"
-Victor arrived to the hospital with two broken ribs, an open wound of 6 centimeters in the skull, internal bleeding and bruises all over his body.
-He lasted 4 days in the emergency room.
+Victor arrived to the hospital with two broken ribs, an open wound of

 According to Esteban Ibarra, the Director of the Movement against impunity in Spain says that for Spanish, "the Colombian passport stinks", Colombian population has increased crimes a lot.
 After the Moroccans, Colombians make up the second population of prisoners in Spain.
 Twenty percent of the Spanish population are immigrants and 500,000 Colombians are in it.